goodnodes/syeong_slack_bot/README.md

 ## Features

 - Fetches the latest reviews from the App Store.
+- Extracts and formats ranking information, including app category and rank.
-- Sends a Slack notification for new reviews.
+- Sends a Slack notification for new reviews and ranking updates.
 - Stores the last fetched review ID to avoid duplicate alerts.
+- Uses ChromeDriver to interact with the App Store page and extract data.
 - Supports GitHub Actions for automation.
-- Environment variables managed securely using `.env` files and `github secrets`.
+- Environment variables managed securely using `.env` files and GitHub secrets.

 ---